-There are many direct coach services daily to and from popular destinations such as Dublin/Cork/Galway/Belfast.
+There are many direct coach services daily to and from Ireland’s major cities such as Dublin/Cork/Galway/Belfast.
 To get to smaller towns you may have to take a combination of coach service and city buses.

 The best way to find out how to get where you want to go is to ask at the bus station or hostel.
 I also found Google Maps to be fairly accurate for bus times and routes.

 A few bus companies to consider booking with are: